-- 88. If a reporting institution uses an internal model to calculate the market risk capital charge for general market risk, the institution should report the VaR amount calculated by the internal model as at the last trading day of the reporting quarter in column (a) of Division F.1 of the Form and the average VaR amount for the last 60 trading days of the reporting quarter in column (b) of Division F.1 of the Form, both for individual risk categories (i.e. items 1.1 to 1.4 of Division F.1 of the Form) and the aggregate of all risk categories (i.e. item 1.5 of Division F.1 of the Form). - 89.
+- 117. If a reporting institution uses an internal model to calculate the market risk capital charge for general market risk, the institution should report - the VaR and the stressed VaR calculated by the internal model as at the last trading day of the reporting quarter in column (a) of Division F.1(a) of the Form (if the stressed VaR as at that day is not available, report the latest available stressed VaR); and - (b) the average VaR and the average stressed VaR for the last 60 trading days of the reporting quarter5 in column (b) of Division F.1(a) of the Form, both for individual risk categories (i.e. items 1.1 to 1.4 in respect of the VaR, and items 2.1 to 2.4 in respect of the stressed VaR, of Division F.1(a) of the Form) and the aggregate of all risk categories (i.e. item 1.5 in respect of the VaR, and item 2.5 in respect of the stressed VaR, of Division F.1(a) of the Form). - 118.
+For the purposes of calculating a stressed VaR, a reporting institution must, in accordance with section 317(2) of the Rules, obtain the prior consent of the MA for the use of a stressed VaR relevant period in respect of any portfolio of exposures included in the calculation, and thereafter regularly review, on at least an annual basis, the appropriateness of such a period. - 119.
 If the MA is satisfied that the reporting institution's system for identifying and measuring correlations is effective for its purpose and implemented in a prudent manner, recognition of empirical correlations across the risk categories (including related option volatilities in each risk category) is allowed.
-The VaR amount for the aggregate of all risk categories is not necessarily equal to an arithmetic sum of the VaR amounts for individual risk categories because of the correlations across the risk categories. - 90.
-The reporting institution should report in item 1.5(c) of Division F.1 of the Form the number of back-testing exceptions for the last 250 trading days of the reporting quarter (i.e. from the reporting quarter end going backwards) based on the actual daily changes in portfolio value.
-Similarly, the reporting institution should, where applicable, report in item 1.5(d) of Division F.1 of the Form the number of back-testing exceptions for the last 250 trading days of the reporting quarter based on the hypothetical changes in portfolio value that would occur if end-of-day positions remained unchanged during the one day holding period.
+The VaR or the stressed VaR for the aggregate of all risk categories is not necessarily equal to an arithmetic sum of the VaR or the stressed VaR for individual risk categories because of the correlations across the risk categories. - 120.
+A reporting institution should report in item 1.5(c) of Division F.1(a) of the Form the number of back-testing exceptions in relation to the VaR for the last 250 trading days of the reporting quarter (i.e. from the reporting quarter end going backwards) based on